(Tip: Scroll down for pictures of the listed types)

 Silvermane Rats: This fascinating, very new gene (discovered in 2012 by a rattery in North Carolina) is a dominant trait that effects not only the fur color, but also the fur texture.
 Silvermanes are still rather rare due to how new they are.
 This pretty mutation causes much softer fur than regular rats.
 Although it's classified as only a color, it really should be classified as a fur type too.
 It's no surprise that silvermanes are adored by the rat community for their gorgeous, unique coloration and its silky soft texture.

-Other info about the silvermane: This coloration shows best on agouti and black rats.
+Other info about the silvermane: This coloration shows best on agouti, black, and russian blue rats.
 The fur will have white looking tips that disappear when wet.
 It's been determined that these white tips are actually clear!
 Silvermanes often silver from the bum forward and will develop a mask that usually shows between 3-4 weeks old.

 The original name for this gene is "Silvermane."
 It was given this title by the person who discovered it, but the official name given to it by the American Fancy Rat & Mouse Association is "D'Argent."

-The only line I have which produces this gene is the Aussie line.
+The only lines I have which produce this gene are the Aussie line and the Stargazer line.

 Blue Rex Line